Populism and World Politics

 Introduction: Analyzing the Nexus Between Populism and International Relations

-Although populism research has become somewhat of a cottage industry in recent years, the phenomenon’s international or global aspects remain yet to be explored.
-While populism researchers have mainly focused on theoretical and methodological issues, or studied individual cases (whether in single case studies or in a comparative fashion), International Relations scholars have, aside from not even a handful of studies, until recently ignored the phenomenon.
-With the election of Donald J. Trump to the US presidency, the need for research on the nexus between populism and world politics has become blatantly obvious.
-This introduction (1) explores the disconnect between populism research and IR, (2) makes the case for an increased engagement between the two, highlighting populism’s potential impact on foreign policy, international cooperation and conflict, regional and world order (s) as well as international effects on populist successes (“second image reversed”), (3) provides an overview of the chapters of the volume and situates their individual contributions within the larger framework of the populism-world politics nexus.
+Although populism has been a prominent topic in the social sciences, until very recently little attention has been paid to its inter- and transnational dimensions.
+While populism researchers have mainly focused on theoretical and methodological issues, or studied individual cases (whether in single case studies or in a comparative fashion), International Relations scholars have until recently largely ignored the phenomenon.
+At the latest with the return of Donald J. Trump to the US presidency, the need for research on the nexus between populism and world politics has become a pressing issue.
+This introduction (1) provides a critical overview of the burgeoning IR literature on populism, (2) makes the case for a more systematic engagement between the IR and populism research outside the discipline, (3) provides an overview of the chapters of the volume and situates their individual contributions within the larger framework of the populism-world politics nexus.

 Jan Zeemann